zbigg/bashfoo/README.txt

 This is next attempt to create reusabble shell script function helper.

 Currently it targets only bash, bash-3.x.
+It works also with bash4, but it's not officially tested.

 In future it shall support also generic POSIX shell.